 Fiduciary fund reporting focuses on net assets and changes in net assets.
 The fiduciary fund category is split into two classifications: trust and agency funds.
 Trust funds are used to account for assets by the District under a trust agreement for individuals, private organizations, or other governments and are therefore not available to support the District's own programs.
 Agency funds are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.
+The District's Agency funds account for student-managed activities.

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2008 (Continued)
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2009 (Continued)